There are a few stand-out quotes, which explain the nature of reality:

-Dr. Emotos studied the effect of human consciousness on water and found that emotional energies and vibrations could change its physical structure.
-Dr. Emotos exposed glasses of water to different words, pictures or music and then froze the water to examine the formation of crystals under a microscope.
+Dr. Emoto studied the effect of human consciousness on water and found that emotional energies and vibrations could change its physical structure.
+Dr. Emoto exposed glasses of water to different words, pictures or music and then froze the water to examine the formation of crystals under a microscope.

 The conclusion of Dr. Emotos’ experiments found that water exposed to positive speech and thoughts would result in visually appealing crystal structures.
 In contrast, water exposed to negative words and thoughts would result in asymmetrical, disturbing and incomplete crystal patterns.

 The study of Psychology describes a schema as a mental construct of preconceived ideas used to form our ultimate perception and worldview.
 As a human being who perceives the world, you have a schema which helps you understand the otherwise random objects and circumstances you encounter.
 We are more likely to notice objects that align with our schema (and therefore perception of the world) and are less likely to notice items which do not; thus reinforcing our beliefs about reality.